theronhitchman/low-dim-top/_posts/2015-10-01-wrap-surfaces.md

 title: Non-orientable surfaces &amp; Invariance of Euler characteristic
 ---

-There were *two* big advances today:
+There were *two* big advances today, both having to do with our understanding of the classification of surfaces.
+These are the last key steps in our work, and with them we are ready for the final argument for a complete description of all surfaces.

 1. We talked about why the Euler characteristic is actually a number associated to a surface, rather than to a sewing pattern on a surface.